Last updated: November 12, 2019

-Department of Health Issues Direct Water Contact Advisory For Lake Waterford Due to Harmful Algae Bloom
+Department of Health Lifts Harmful Algal Bloom Water Contact Advisory for Lake Waterford in Pasadena

 The blooms of blue-green algae reported at Lake Waterford naturally occur in fresh waters and in Maryland’s Chesapeake Bay.
-The blooms are in nutrient rich environments and may become harmful when they occur in high concentrations or if they produce toxins.
+The blooms are in nutrient rich environments and can become harmful when they occur in high concentrations or when they produce toxins.

 When bathers see bright green waters, sometimes with a surface scum that resembles green paint, they are advised to take the following precautions:

-- Do not wade, swim or drink in areas where a blue-green algae bloom is evident.
+- Do not wade, swim or drink in areas where a blue-green algal bloom is evident.

 - If contact is unavoidable, wash body and clothes with clean, warm soapy water.